jaywalker76/calendar/implementation_diary.md

 ~~Should Calendar Header be part of Body?~~ makes sense that the col header be part of the calendar body

 1. Change starting day of week

+20200420
+- Homework -> rename classes/modules to more significant names
+- Identify and remove unused code
+- Attribute more correct naming to testing objects, in order to reflect exactly how the object is supposed to be tested
+- Reorganize component structure into own folders (folder=same name as comp, with index.js that exports the component)
+- calendarModule.getWeekHeader(): right now returns week day short designation; the conversion from number to representational display, it can reside in the parent component, or in the CalendarColHeader component
+- For functionality moved to own modules, move also accompanying tests

+- change week start day representation for col header
+- Implement nav arrow display and calendar month change on arrow click
+- Include more examples for storybook
+- Consider next steps and mentoring guidance